magpylib/magpylib/docs/_pages/0_documentation.md

 #       [  0.
 0. 221.82226656]]
 ```

-The `getBH_dict` functions can be up to 2 times faster than the object oriented interface.
+The `getB` and `getH` functions used this way can be up to 2 times faster than the object oriented interface.
 However, this requires that the user knows how to properly generate the vectorized input.

 (docu-direct-access)=